VW tells court it did not break rules over dieselgate disclosure

-HANOVER, Germany (Reuters) - Volkswagen’s (VOWG_p.DE) bosses missed warning signs ahead of its diesel emissions scandal, but did not break market rules by delaying the disclosure of its problems, the carmaker’s lawyers said in a submission to a German court reviewed by Reuters.
+HANOVER, Germany, March 1 (Reuters) - Volkswagen’s bosses missed warning signs ahead of its diesel emissions scandal, but did not break market rules by delaying the disclosure of its problems, the carmaker’s lawyers said in a submission to a German court reviewed by Reuters.

 Investors from around the world are seeking 9 billion euros ($11 billion) in damages from Volkswagen (VW), which they say didn’t inform shareholders quickly enough over its use of illegal software to cheat U.S. tests on diesel engine emissions.